jdimauro/witch-lights/README.md

 ![Enclosure with battery pack](https://raw.githubusercontent.com/jdimauro/witch-lights/master/docs/wl-ard-enclosure2.png)

 Use a compass to mark a 1" circle on the narrow end of the enclosure, where you want the Heyco connector to go.
 This will be the "bottom" of the enclosure.
-Mark the center of the circle (using the compass).
+(See the photograph above for guidance on where to mark the hole.)
+Mark the center of the circle.

 Drill a pilot hole with a 1/8" drill bit first, and then use your hole saw to cut the 1" hole in the enclosure.
 You'll need to use a file or rough sandpaper to open the 1" hole up enough to insert a Heyco connector.